WildHeart: Teddy Swims

 Swims lives outside of Atlanta, Georgia with his band along with his videographer, manager, producer and his brother.
 When he started the SWIMS Initiative, Swims was working at Chili's and living with his father.
-Swims was raised in a football family and is the grandson of a Pentecostalist preacher.
+Swims was raised in a football family and is the grandson of a Pentecostal preacher.
 Swims describes his grandfather as a core influence on his work ethic and sense of morality.

 His debut EP titled Unlearning was released on May 21, 2021, followed by A Very Teddy Christmas on October 15.
 Teddy Swims latest music video entitled "911" was released on Youtube on January 6, 2022.